mattbasta/client-performance-handbook/manuscript/05-Assets-and-Payload.md

 A fourth option is to use JSONP.
 This involves injecting a `<script>` tag into the page, which--when loaded--makes a function call to a callback method to pass results.
 This approach works well, though JSONP is not always available.
 Additionally, making JSONP requests to a third party introduces security issues.

-If a pre-flight request must take place, SPDY can be implemented on the remote host to help minimize the overhead of creating a separate connection for the pre-flight.
+If a pre-flight request must take place, HTTP2 can be implemented on the remote host to help minimize the overhead of creating a separate connection for the pre-flight.

 ## Gzip and Compression